 Sometimes, a great Administrator will say to me “I already have 2 speech therapists, so I am all set.”
 Well, let’s hold the phone right there and dig into the ways to make a functioning speech therapy department into a great one.

-- Providing Education and Oversight – PT, OT and Speech come from different backgrounds and bring a different perspective.
+- Providing Education and Oversight – PT, OT and Speech come from different backgrounds and bring different perspectives.
 Buildings typically have multiple PTs and OTs in the building to be a resource to one another and also develop programs.
 Often, Speech is flying solo and has few resources available to talk about challenging cases or get the billing & regulatory updates needed.
 Having the “lifeline” they need will help them case manage and improve overall patient care.

 - Also, having speech documentation reviewed by another speech therapist will help to ensure that documentation supports billing, especially when dealing with multiple payors (Medicare, Medicare Advantage, Medicaid, etc.) Productivity – Yes, the dreaded “P” word.
 How do you measure productivity for Speech?
 It’s different than for PT / OT.
 The average caseload for a Speech Therapist should be around 12-15.
 If it’s less, you might have an efficiency issue.
 If it’s more, consider looking into what services might be missing.